Setting up a Trial - PSCAD (Unreleased)

-If you have been issued a trial of the PSCAD Beta edition, the software may be set up as follows:
+If you have been issued a trial of PSCAD Unreleased edition (e.g. Beta), the software may be set up as follows:

-The PSCAD Beta edition should not be used for commercial work, as it is not a stable, official version.
-The Beta edition is used for testing new features and bug fixes, and is frequently modified.
-For more information on the Beta edition, please refer to our End User License Agreement.
+Unreleased editions should not be used for commercial work, as they are not stable, official versions.
+Unreleased editions are used for testing new features and bug fixes, and are frequently modified.
+For more information, please refer to our End User License Agreement.

-- Ensure the system requirements are met (posted in article).
+- Ensure the system requirements are met (posted in this article).

-- If you do not already have a MyCentre user account, register one as per Sections 2.3, 2.4 and 2.5.
+- If you do not already have a MyCentre user account, register one as per Step 4.a.

-- If you were provided a join code to join the licensing to your MyCentre account, apply the join code as per Section 2.6.
+- If you were provided a join code to link the licensing to your MyCentre account, apply the join code as per Step 4.c.